DEE PAYTON

 • Critical Explanation (In Progress).
 This is a paper about levels of explanation in critical philosophy.
 When does it make sense to analyze problems in terms of representations like norms and concepts?
 When does it make sense to analyze problems in terms of materials or systems?
 I argue that the answers here are importantly related to the solutions that critical projects aim to recommend.

-PHILOSOPHY OF SEXUALITY & AESTHETICS
+PHILOSOPHY OF SEXUALITY & EMOTION

 • Sexual Compromises (In Progress).
 This is a paper about the ethics of persuading someone to compromise on sex.*